caiodeoliveira/Crypto-House/README.md

 </div>

-## A Important Disclaimer To Make:
+## An Important Note To Make:

-### This project has alot of features so i work on it as much as i can to keep improving him.
-There is some features fakelly demonstrated in the video above just as example for some concepts and technologies i intend to do in the next days. when i finish the next version, the access link will be available in the Access to the Project Section.
+### I work in this project as much as i can to keep improving him.
+I intend to continue the development here but theses days i received a Java demand to work in so i'm taking a break in his development to learn Java but i will back as soon as possible. when i finish the next version, the access link will be available in the Access to the Project Section.
 Thank you for the patience.